 - Dubai Ports/DP World on the €2.5 billion auction to acquire 49% in HHLA Hamburger Hafen und Logistik AG

 - Hapag-Lloyd AG Konsortium on the €4.45 billion acquisition of Hapag-Lloyd AG from TUI AG

 - Novo A/S on the strategic investment in Evotec AG

 - Q-Cells SE on the sale to Hanwha Corporation, South Korea

 - Rhön-Klinikum AG on its sale of major assets (e.g. 40 hospitals) to Dax listed Fresenius (€3.14 billion) and on share buyback

-- Sana Kliniken AG on acquisition of Regio Kliniken
+- Sana Kliniken AG on the acquisition of Regio Kliniken

-- Shareholders of Hanse Chemie AG/Nanoresins AG on sale to Evonik AG
+- Shareholders of Hanse Chemie AG/Nanoresins AG on the sale to Evonik AG

 - Siemens AG on several projects

-- Sparkasse Frankfurt, Sparkasse KölnBonn, Sparkasse Düsseldorf on sale of Corpus Sireo to Swiss Life
+- Sparkasse Frankfurt, Sparkasse KölnBonn and, Sparkasse Düsseldorf on the sale of Corpus Sireo to Swiss Life